-Alexa is a Reader in Art and Visual Culture at the University of Westminster.
+Alexa is a Reader in Art and Visual Culture at the University of Westminster in London.
 Her book, ‘Monstrosity the human monster in visual culture’ was published by IB Tauris in June 2013.